 This degree program is flexible and offers you the opportunity to take courses in many different subject areas.
-Not all courses listed in the Course & Program Catalogue are offered every year so careful planning in consultation with the Department is recommended.
-However, here’s what a typical first-year schedule might look like:
+All first-year courses, but not all upper-year courses listed in the Course & Program Catalogue are offered every year so careful planning in consultation with the Undergraduate Program chair of the Linguistics program is recommended.
+Here is what a typical first-year schedule might look like:

 The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for this program.